Investigation launched after details of three officers posted on bus shelter

 “We are particularly keen to hear from anyone who was travelling through Dungiven last night and who has any dash cam footage.”

+Last month the details of around 10,000 officers and staff were mistakenly released online in a major PSNI data breach.

-Details of around 10,000 PSNI officers and staff including the surname and first initial of every employee, their rank or grade, where they are based and the unit they work in was released in the data breach.
+Details of officers and staff, including the surname and first initial of every employee, their rank or grade, where they are based and the unit they work in were released in response to a Freedom of Information request.

 The PSNI has confirmed the list is in the hands of dissident republicans, who continue to target officers.